Jerry Seinfeld’s Wife Jessica Shares Rare Family Photo To Instagram

 “That’s a good looking group,” said one fan, followed by a smiley face emoji and a red heart.

-“Velociraptor… I feel that” joked a second fan of Jessica’s comment mentioned above.
+“Velociraptor… I feel that,” joked a second fan of Jessica’s comment mentioned above.

 “Celebrities, they are just like us when it comes to yelling at everyone for family photos.
-Beautiful photo” remarked a third fan and follower of the Seinfeld clan.
+Beautiful photo,” remarked a third fan and follower of the Seinfeld clan.